bmwcarit/MoCOCrW/doc/examples/example_symm.md

 ## Encrypting Messages in One-Shot Mode

 The code below demonstrates encryption, followed by decryption, of a simple message.
-This example also shows how to generate random encryption key and IV.
+This example also shows how to generate a random encryption key and and IV.

 ```cpp